ihorkatkov/beetle/doc_src/Tutorial.md

 default to the ETS backend anyway, with some sensible defaults.

-## The Beetle Module
+## The rate-limiter module

-All you need to do is use the various functions in the `Beetle` module:
+All you need to do is use the various functions of your rate-limiter module:

 - `check_rate(id::string, scale_ms::integer, limit::integer)`
 - `check_rate_inc(id::string, scale_ms::integer, limit::integer, increment::integer)`